keenanromain/markdown2html/README.md

 ## This is a header [with a link](http://yahoo.com)
 ```
-and produce HTML that looks like the following:
+and produce HTML that looks like:

 ```
 <h1>Header one</h1>